Are the walls closing in for Facebook?

 Basically Facebook cannot continue to stumble and just react to every major issue that arises, The longer facebook takes to make real fundamental changes to their platform the more likely they will be regulated.
 Keep in mind Facebook is a international social platform which can hardly regulate itself, can you imagine how tough it would be to follow multi country regulation.

-Disclosure: mysmallbank.com nor the author received any compensation from any organization for the mentioned security: facebook.com (FB) .
+Disclosure: mysmallbank.com nor the author received any compensation for the mentioned security: facebook.com (FB) .
 The article is our opinion only and is written to help readers learn more about facebook.com current situation.
 Consider this as basic information only and utilize professional services and additional sources before making an investment decision.